-Out of 40, there are only a few popular ones which organizations all around the globe actively make use of to deliver all their projects.
+Out of 40, there are only a few popular ones that organizations all around the globe actively make use of to deliver all their projects.
 Let’s have a look at some of them –

-Scrum is by far the most dominant agile methodology used by almost 58% of all the agile organizations.
-The technique of Scrum is aimed at sustaining strong collaboration between teams and is based upon interaction between three major roles: Scrum Master (manager), Product Owner (stakeholder) and Scrum Team (developers).
+Scrum is by far the most dominant agile methodology used by almost 58% of all agile organizations.
+The technique of Scrum is aimed at sustaining strong collaboration between teams and is based upon the interaction between three major roles: Scrum Master (manager), Product Owner (stakeholder), and Scrum Team (developers).

 In Scrum, teams work in sprints which are usually one to four weeks long.
 And the work to be done in each sprint is planned and tracked with the help of three main elements – Product Backlog, Sprint Backlog, Sprint Burndown Chart.
-And the whole process is formalized through a number of recurring meetings like Daily Scrum, Sprint Planning and Review.
-Let’s gain a better understanding of each of them –
+And the whole process is formalized through a number of recurring meetings like Daily Scrum, Sprint Planning, and Review.
+Let’s gain a better understanding of each of them-

 - The product backlog is a single source of requirements that might be needed in the project’s final product.
 The product backlog gets updated as new requirements, features, fixes or details are being reduced or added.